astnstn/pywfe/README.md

 - Apply harmonic forcing to the system

-- Solve response any axial distance
+- Solve response at any axial distance